MicrosoftDocs/Contribute/Contribute/git-github-fundamentals.md

 Git is an open-source version control system.
 It facilitates this type of project collaboration through *distributed version control* of files that live in *repositories*.
 In essence, Git makes it possible to integrate streams of work done by multiple contributors over time, for a given repository.

-GitHub is a web-based hosting service for Git repositories, such as those used to [store]() content.
+GitHub is a web-based hosting service for Git repositories, such as those used to store [Microsoft Docs](/) content.
 For any project, GitHub hosts the main repository, from which contributors can make copies for their own work.

 ## Git